codio-content/Javascript_Maze-Decomposition_events/.guides/content/Game-startup-event-b2ff.md

 Let's introduce another event.
-The `gameStarted` event is called once as soon as the game has started up.
+The `initGame` event is called once as soon as the game has started up.

 ## Starting values
 If you look at the code on the left, you can see how we are initialising the following things